OpenPecha/Toolkit/README.md

   will download all the poti.

 Options:
-  -i, --id TEXT      Work ID of poti, for single poti download -b, --batch TEXT   path to text file containg list of names of
+  -n, --number TEXT  Work number of poti, for single poti download -b, --batch TEXT   path to text file containg list of names of
                      poti in separate line.
 Poti batch download -f, --filter TEXT  filter poti by layer availability, specify